yt-koike/dify-cron/PRIVACY.md

 ## Privacy

-For self-hosted servers (i.e., when the "Is this cloud version?" switch is set to False), Cron does not use any external APIs or collect any personal data.
+For self-hosted servers (i.e. when Server Type is set to "Self Hosted"), Cron does not use any external APIs or collect any personal data.

-For cloud.dify.ai (i.e., when the "Is this cloud version?" switch is set to True), Cron relies on the cron-job.org API to regularly invoke the designated Dify cloud endpoint.
+For cloud.dify.ai (i.e. when Server Type is set to "Cloud"), Cron relies on the cron-job.org API to regularly invoke the designated Dify cloud endpoint.

 When registering a cron job with cron-job.org, Cron transmits the following information to https://api.cron-job.org/jobs: